MA

 English and Creative Writing

-If you choose the Theoretical Approaches to Children’s and Young Adults Literature pathway, you will specialise as a researcher and a critical thinker.
+This pathway is for those who want to specialise as a researcher and a critical thinker.
 Whether you come from an academic, publishing, education, or children's media background, and whether you are an established professional or just starting out, this pathway will support your development in the world of children’s and YA literature.

-If you choose the Creative Writing for Children and Young Adults pathway, you will explore the world of children’s and YA literature and find innovative and exciting ways to develop your creative writing for diverse readers, while reflecting critically on the process and contexts in which you write.
+Those on this pathway will explore the world of children’s and YA literature, and find innovative and exciting ways to develop their creative writing for diverse readers, while reflecting critically on the process and contexts in which they write.

-Contact the Head of Pathway, Dr Tori Bovalino, v.bovalino (@gold.ac.uk), for more information on the pathway.
+Contact Tori Bovalino for more information on this pathway.

-If you choose the Children’s Book Illustration pathway, you'll immerse yourself in exploring professional and practical approaches to children’s book illustration.
+We also offer an MA in Children’s Book Illustration, in which you can immerse yourself in exploring professional and practical approaches to this area.
 This pathway is jointly delivered by the Department of Educational Studies and the Department of Media, Communications and Cultural Studies.

 What you'll study